paulcull/asa-swim-time-converter/README.md

 * [MOCHA](https://www.mochajs.org/) - Test management
 * [CHAI](http://chaijs.com/) - BDD / TDD assertion (including with [PROMISES](https://github.com/domenic/chai-as-promised))

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

+## TODO

+These are things that should be done to complete.

+ - [X] Reduce / remove external dependancies
+ - [X] Add project documentation
+ - [X] Add simple example
+ - [ ] Extend test cases to all strokes / pool lengths
+ - [ ] Setup travis-ci
+ - [ ] Add grunt to manage a min step and create a smaller footprint library
+ - [ ] Introduce dependency monitoring

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/paulcull/asa-swimtime-converter/tags).

 ## Authors